ArielMelni/Optimized-GeneCorr/README.md

 **Overall Objective:**
 Analyze gene coexpression networks (GCNs) in elderly cells compared to younger cells, with the broader aim of applying these methodologies to cancer research.
 Similar to aging cells, cancer cells exhibit difficulties in regulating cell division and are increasingly prone to genetic mutations.

+**Methodology:**
+1. Develop a framework to build and analyze gene co-expression networks in scRNA-seq.
+2. Generate a cell-type-specific GCN atlas across young and aged tissues.
+3. Compare GCNs and their dynamics from young to aged tissues.

 **Bioinformatics significance:**
 Accurately building and analyzing coexpression networks is essential for identifying key genes, understanding their interactions, and drawing meaningful biological conclusions.
 This contributes to advancing research within the field of bioinformatics.